keyestudio/KS0555-Keyestudio-Mini--Caterpillar-Tank-Robot/arduino/arduino.md

 The LED’s brightness is controlled by PWM.
 Therefore, we connect the LED to PMW pin(pin 9) of the shield.

-(Note: Do not connect the Bluetooth module before uploading the code, because the uploading of the code also uses serial communication, and there may be conflicts with the serial communication of the Bluetooth, which can cause the uploading of the code to fail.)
+(<span style="color: rgb(255, 76, 65);">Note:</span> Do not connect the Bluetooth module before uploading the code, because the uploading of the code also uses serial communication, and there may be conflicts with the serial communication of the Bluetooth, which can cause the uploading of the code to fail.)

 ```c
 /*